Electron Magnetohydrodynamic Turbulence: Universal Features

-In this paper, we consider fractal (Frisch et al. \cite{Fri}) and multi-fractal (Frisch and Parisi \cite{Fri2}) models to describe the effects of spatial intermittency in 2D fully-developed EMHD turbulence.
-We will then extrapolate multi-fractal scaling in the inertial range down to the dissipative microscale and provide analytical evidence for a dissipative anomaly in the high-wavenumber (electron hydrodynamic limit) and low wavenumber (magnetization limit) asymptotic regimes.
-Several basic features of the EMHD turbulent system which are universal and transcend the existence of the characteristic length scale $d_e$ in the EMHD problem are highlighted.
+In this paper, we consider fractal (Frisch et al. \cite{Fri}) and multi-fractal (Frisch and Parisi \cite{Fri2}) models\footnote{{\it In situ} measurements in a stationary interval of fast ambient solar wind have provided evidence of plasma turbulence showing a cross over from being multi-fractal in the inertial range to being fractally homogeneous in the dissipative range (Kiyani et al \cite{Kiy}).} to describe the effects of spatial intermittency in 2D fully-developed EMHD turbulence.
+We will then extrapolate multi-fractal scaling in the inertial range down to the dissipative microscale and provide analytical evidence for a \textit{dissipative anomaly} in the high-wavenumber (electron hydrodynamic limit) and low-wavenumber (magnetization limit) asymptotic regimes.
+Several basic features of the EMHD turbulent system which seem to be universal and transcend the existence of the characteristic length scale $d_e$ in the EMHD problem are highlighted.

 {\bf 2.
 Governing Equations of EMHD}\\